petar-m/EventBrokerSlim/README.md

 # Design

-`EventBroker` uses `System.Threading.Channels.Channel<T>` to decouple procucers from consumers.
+`EventBroker` uses `System.Threading.Channels.Channel<T>` to decouple producers from consumers.

 There are no limits for publishers.
 Publishing is as fast as writing an event to a channel.

-Event handlers are resolved by event type in a new DI scope which is disposed after handler comletes.
+Event handlers are resolved by event type in a new DI scope which is disposed after handler completes.
 Each handler execution is scheduled on the `ThreadPool` without blocking the producer.
 No more than configured maximum handlers run concurrently.

 ![](docs/event_broker.png)